usnistgov/MCV-QOE-TVO/README.md

 ### Example input specifications:
 [opt,x,y,dat_idx, test_dat]=maxTest(mm,@(q)mod_FSF(q),[-40,0],'maxIttr',200,'noise', Noise,'Trials',40,'tol',1);

-## eval_PESQ (think about this)*

 ## maxmethod_check
 Take in a CSV of project data.
 Create a model from data.
 Run it through max_OptGrid, and get information about behavior.
 Output options include information on mean and standard deviation values of the data; plots of decisions across eval points; plots of the final optimal values with intervals; plots of the groups across eval points.

 ### Example input specifications:
-MaxMethod_Check('Dat_Path', '\\cfs2w.nist.gov\671\Projects\MCV\Volume-test\Volume Impact Project\Fourth Phase Data - Updated CSVs\Analog Direct\Additional Data\capture_M4-extra_31-Dec-2020_10-44-42.csv', 'Tol',1, 'Noise', 0.02)

-## volume_sort
-pesqwrapper (think about this)
+MaxMethod_Check('Dat_Path', '\directory\data\capture_M4-extra_31-Dec-2020_10-44-42.csv', 'Tol',2, 'Noise', 0.3)

 ## GroupPlotCheck
+Read in CSV data files.
+Use model_gen to create models based on data.
+Run maxTest to get interval data.
+Plot the intervals found by the grouping method to see more details about the decision making process that leads to the final selected optimal interval.

+### Example input specifications:
+GroupPlotCheck('CSV_dat', '\directory\data\Analog Direct\capture_M4-extra_31-Dec-2020_10-44-42.csv')

-## distortSim *
+## distortSim
+Simulate volume optimization with noise and clipping.
+Run a distortion simulation with the audio files given by the cell array audioFiles.
+Noise is added to the audio file using noiseFunc and the audio is clipped with clipFunc.
+The optimization method optMethod which is a method_max.
+The audio is evaluated by a metric which must be a method_eval.

+### Example input specifications:
+distortSim(eval_FSF(),max_OptGrid(10),@noise_func1,@clip_mx0p04_s15,fullfile('\directory\Loud_20_Words',{'F1_Loud_Norm_DiffNeigh_VaryFill.wav','F3_Loud_Norm_DiffNeigh_VaryFill.wav','M3_Loud_Norm_DiffNeigh_VaryFill.wav','M4_Loud_Norm_DiffNeigh_VaryFill.wav'}),'tol',1)

 ## export_data2csv_M4
+Reads Volume Adjust .mat data files and creates a CSV.
+CSV files can be used for quick analysis in multiple software packages.

+### Example input specifications:
+export_data2csv_M4('Dat_Dir','\directory\Analog Direct','Dat_Name','capture_M4-Analog-Direct_01-Dec-2020_07-09-01')

 # TECHNICAL SUPPORT
-For more information or assistance on optimal volume measurements please contact:
+For more information or assistance on optimal transmit volume measurements please contact:
-Chelsea Greene
+Chelsea Greene\
-Public Safety Communications Research Division National Institute of Standards and Technology
+Public Safety Communications Research Division\
+National Institute of Standards and Technology\
-325 Broadway
+325 Broadway\
-Boulder, CO 80305
+Boulder, CO 80305\
 303-497-6852; Chelsea.Greene@nist.gov

 # Disclaimer